 - 1 (14 oz) can Diced Tomatoes, with juice

 TIP: Before you start to cook this, gather everything together and get all of your ingredients prepped first.
 Chop and measure everything first and this will go so smoothly!

 Turn on the pot's Sauté function.
 When the display reads "Hot" add the ground beef and the bay leaf.
 Cook for 5 minutes, stirring occasionally.

 Add the celery and onion, and cook for 3 minutes.

 Add the garlic and spices and cook for 30 seconds.

 Add the peppers, and stir.

-Pour in the 4 cups of beef broth, Worcestershire sauce, and the rice.
+Pour in the 4 ½ cups of beef broth, and Worcestershire sauce.
 Stir.
-Put a lid on for a few minutes to let the broth heat up ( I use the glass lid, or the PC's lid on venting).
+Put a lid on for a few minutes to let the broth heat up (I use the glass lid, or the IP lid on venting).

 Add in the tomato sauce and diced tomatoes & their juice, but do not stir.

 Place the lid on the pressure cooker and lock in place.
 Set the steam release knob to the Sealing position.